emso-eric/metadata-harmonizer/README.md

 * `dataset_id`, identifier assigned to the ERDDAP dataset.
 * `source` source folder to scan for `.nc`  files.

 The `source` value will be set in the `<fileDir>` option of the dataset configuration.
+This is the path where the ERDDAP server will scan for .nc files to be included in the dataset.
 Note that if the ERDDAP server is deployed inside a docker container, the paths inside the container and the paths in the host will most likely be different.
 Check the official [docker documentation](https://docs.docker.com/engine/storage/volumes/) on volumes and the
 [ERDDAP documentation](https://erddap.github.io/docs/server-admin/datasets#eddtablefromfilenames-data)
 for more information.

 #### Additional Options:
 * `--xml` path to the `datasets.xml` to automatically integrate the dataset
-* `-v` or `--verbose`: Verbose output
+* `-v` or `--verbose`: verbose output
 * `-o` or `--output`: store the xml chunk in a file
 * `-m` or `--mapping`: provide a mapping file to finetune the dataset source/destination names and attributes.

-The `--mapping` option allows you to create EMSO-compliant dataset from NetCDF files that do not follow the EMSO Metadata Specifications.
+The `--mapping` option allows you to create EMSO-compliant datasets from NetCDF files that do not follow the EMSO Metadata Specifications.
 This achieved by specifying the source and destination variable names and by adding/overloading attributes.
 Check the examples [13](https://github.com/emso-eric/metadata-harmonizer/tree/develop/examples/13) and [14](https://github.com/emso-eric/metadata-harmonizer/tree/develop/examples/14) for additional info.